Non-Motorized Sno-Park Permits

 Sno-Park permits are available beginning November 1 through April 30 either online or by purchasing it from one of many permit vendors, including various retail locations; Washington State Parks region offices; Lake Easton, Lake Wenatchee, Mount Spokane, and Fields Spring state parks; Washington State Parks headquarters (1111 Israel Road SW, Olympia, WA 98504); or area U.S. Forest Services offices (PDF).

-A $2 handling fee is charged when Sno-Park permits are purchased from retail locations or online.
+A $2 handling fee is charged when Sno-Park permits are purchased from retail locations.
 The fees for Sno-Park permits are as follows.

 ||Purchased from State Parks